scrapy/scrapy/docs/topics/loaders.rst

 .. class:: TakeFirst

-    Return the first non null/empty value from the values to received, so it's typically used as output processor of single-valued fields.
-It doesn't receive any constructor arguments, nor accepts Loader contexts.
+    Return the first non-null/non-empty value from the values received, so it's typically used as an output processor to single-valued fields.
+    It doesn't receive any constructor arguments, nor accept Loader contexts.

     Example::